 At the end of the summer season, wood samples of the sill plate above the foundation wall and center pier were cored out, and the moisture contents of these samples were found to be 19 and 16 percent (by weight), respectively.
 This amount of accumulated moisture is much less than the fiber saturation point (30 percent, by weight).
 Usually, moisture problems such as wood rot due to fungi begin to occur when the moisture content approaches the fiber saturation point [21].

-The recommended "good practice" measures were found to be effective in preventing damaging winter moisture accumulation in wood parts of the attic and summer moisture accumulated in wood parts of the crawl space for this particular test house and for the conditions under which it was tested.
+The recommended "good practice" measures were found to be effective in preventing damaging winter moisture accumulation in wood parts of crawl spaces for the test house and for the conditions under which it was tested.
+98